corda/corda-docs-portal/content/en/platform/corda/5.2/developing-applications/packaging/cpb.md

 2. To sign your CPB, add a `cordapp/signing` section to the project `settings.gradle` file.

    {{< note >}}
 By default, the CPB plugin signs with a default key.
 This key should only be used for local testing.
-You can deploy locally on a static network, using the [CSDE]({{< relref "../cordapp-template/_index.md">}}).
+You can deploy locally on a static network, using the [CorDapp template]({{< relref "../cordapp-template/_index.md">}}).
 CPBs for deployment on a dynamic network must be signed with a key that you can share with the Network Operator responsible for building the CPI from the CPB.
 You should always sign test CPBs with a different key used only for testing.
 The final key that the Network Operator uses should not be used for signing until you are ready to release.
 You can re-sign a CPB without building the project from source, using the [Corda CLI]({{< relref "#build-a-cpb-using-the-corda-cli" >}}).
    {{< /note >}}